ivopogace/nd035-c3-data-stores-and-persistence-project-starter/README.md

 1. Open Postman.
 2. Select the `Import` button.
 3. Import the file found in this repository under `src/main/resource/Udacity.postman_collection.json`
+4. Or `src/main/resource/Udacity_Ivo.postman_collection.json` which contains a better version of the colletion
-4. Expand the Udacity folder in postman.
+5. Expand the Udacity folder in postman.

 Each entry in this collection contains information in its `Body` tab if necessary and all requests should function for a completed project.
 Depending on your key generation strategy, you may need to edit the specific ids in these requests for your particular project.